Keeping academia connecting during COVID

 It is important that we keep connecting to provide researchers with opportunities to participate in training, network, and keep on top of new research.
 Additionally, online conferences have become a more inclusive and accessible platform for researchers across the globe.

-In total I have organised and co-organised eight international conferences and have published my findings from my experience to help us make science more inclusive and carbon neutral.
+In total I have organised and co-organised ten international conferences and have published my findings from my experience to help us make science more inclusive and carbon neutral.

 Associated papers:

-Raby, et al. (2022) An inclusive venue to discuss behavioural biology research: the first global Animal Behaviour Twitter Conference.
+Raby, C. L., et al. (2022) An inclusive venue to discuss behavioural biology research: the first global Animal Behaviour Twitter Conference.
 Animal Behaviour, 187: 191-207

 Raby & Madden (2021) Moving academic conferences online: Aids and barriers to delegate participation.
 Ecology and Evolution, 11 (8): 3646-3655